The PinePhone specs, features and design are all tailored towards meeting a super low $149 price point.

 - Use frequencycheck.com/countries to find your network’s band(s)

 - Compare the band(s) you need with the ones listed in this table

 |LTE||LTE-FDD||B1/ B2/ B3/ B4/ B5/ B7/ B8/ B12/ B13/ B18/ B19/ B20/ B25/ B26/ B28|

 Pinephone vs Purism Librem 5: Specs

 Now, the Librem 5 is a bespoke device.
-It cuts fewer technical corners than the PinePhone (for better or worse; it uses desktop class components which aren’t designed for the phone form factor) and is arguably the more powerful of the two.
+It cuts fewer technical corners than the PinePhone does (for better or worse) and uses desktop class components which aren’t designed for a phone form factor.

-But it’s also more expensive — a lot more expensive — and based on reports from community developers it may not be supported by as many mobile Linux operating systems as Pine64’s offering.
+But it’s also more expensive — a lot more expensive — and based on reports from community developers it may not get as many mobile Linux operating systems ported to it as Pine64’s cost-friendly offering.

 Both Linux phones pitch themselves as a privacy-conscious devices (with hardware kill switches) that open source enthusiasts, developers and adopters can make more of.

 Both phones still use proprietary ROM firmware in baseband (though Purism load it with a FOSS driver) as well as in the Wi-Fi and Bluetooth too, though these are separated on different boards in the Librem 5.